AdobeDocs/audience-manager.it-IT/help/using/api/rest-api-main/aam-api-destinations/aam-api-map-segments.md

 ---

-# Mappatura dei segmenti su una destinazione {#map-segments-to-a-destination}
+# Map Segments to a Destination {#map-segments-to-a-destination}

-Mappatura dei segmenti sulle destinazioni con questi [!DNL RESTful API] metodi.
+Map segments to destinations with these [!DNL RESTful API] methods.

 <!-- c_api_map_seg_dest.xml -->

 ## Tipi di destinazione supportati: URL e solo cookie

-I metodi disponibili `POST` consentono di mappare i segmenti a [!UICONTROL URL] e [!UICONTROL cookie destinations] solo.
-Attualmente non è possibile mappare i segmenti con [!UICONTROL server-to-server destinations] questi [!DNL REST API] metodi.
-Utilizzate invece l&#39;interfaccia utente.
-Tuttavia, i metodi di destinazione `GET` correlati consentono di recuperare le informazioni sulla [!UICONTROL server-to-server destinations] creazione nell&#39;interfaccia utente.
+The available `POST` methods let you map segments to [!UICONTROL URL] and [!UICONTROL cookie destinations] only.
+Currently, you cannot map segments to [!UICONTROL server-to-server destinations] with these [!DNL REST API] methods.
+Utilizzate invece l'interfaccia utente.
+However, the related destination `GET` methods let you retrieve information about [!UICONTROL server-to-server destinations] created in the user interface.

 >[!MORE_ LIKE_ THIS]
 >